 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Breastfeeding is a personal decision, and doing so offers many benefits to both you and your baby.
-However, challenges like nipple pain or low milk supply make some people stop breastfeeding.
+Breastfeeding offers many benefits to both you and your baby.
+But challenges like nipple pain or low milk supply make some women stop breastfeeding.
 Lactation consultants are trained to work with infants and their parents to address any feeding challenges.
 Getting lactation support can improve your chances of breastfeeding for as long as you choose.

 Advertisement

 Lactation consultants work best when they can interact with you in person.
-Your consultant will ask if it’s OK for them to watch as you feed your child, and they’ll also ask for permission to touch you as they offer guidance.
-They’ll explain exactly what they’re doing and why.
-If you’re uncomfortable with your lactation consultant touching you, don’t hesitate to tell them.
-They’ll respect your wishes and help you in ways you’re comfortable with.
+Your consultant will ask if it’s OK to observe as you feed your child.
+They'll ask permission to assess you or your baby by touch if needed for guidance.

 While in-person consultations are the traditional way to get support, some people find success doing virtual consultations.